 Some of the physics interfaces define a multiphysics analysis by themselves without being coupled to any other interface.
-This is the case when the physics interface is used for a coupling that is so strong that it doesn't easily lend itself to be separated into several physics interfaces.
+This is the case when the physics interface is used for a coupling that is so strong that it does not easily lend itself to be separated into several physics interfaces.
 In other cases, a set of single physics interfaces, typically two, can be combined by the use of the Multiphysics node.
 For example, a Joule Heating analysis is defined as the combination of an Electric Currents interface and a Heat Transfer in Solids interface with an additional Electromagnetic Heat Source node under the Multiphysics node.
-The following lines of code illustrate the corresponding method calls.
+The following lines of code illustrate the corresponding method calls, in a 2D case.

-'''

-model.physics().create("ec", "ConductiveMedia", "geom1");

-model.physics().create("ht", "HeatTransfer", "geom1");

-model.multiphysics().create("emh1", "ElectromagneticHeatSource", "geom1",
+''' model.physics().create("ec", "ConductiveMedia", "geom1"); model.physics().create("ht", "HeatTransfer", "geom1"); model.multiphysics().create("emh1", "ElectromagneticHeatSource", "geom1", 2); model.multiphysics("emh1").selection().all(); model.multiphysics("emh1").set("EMHeat_physics", "ec"); model.multiphysics("emh1").set("Heat_physics", "ht"); '''

-2);

-model.multiphysics("emh1").selection().all();

-with(model.multiphysics("emh1"));

-set("EMHeat_physics", "ec");

-set("Heat_physics", "ht");

-'''